Anish7-anish/security-vuln-dashboard/README.md

 Two notes when you run it the first time:
 1. The backend-free build pulls the public data straight from GitHub’s LFS mirror.
 If you want to point at your own copy, set `VITE_DATA_URL` before you start Vite.
 Dropping the file in `public/ui_demo.json` still works; just point `VITE_DATA_URL` back to `/ui_demo.json`.
 2. The worker streams the whole 389 MB JSON into IndexedDB.
 The banner spinner will show how many rows have landed; once it hits ~236k you’re cached and reloads are instant.
+3. Because of that streaming, expect the dev server to sit on a loading spinner for a bit on first boot—same story as production.

 Example with a custom URL:
 ```bash